How Can Mycorrhizae Help Your Crops?

 Reduced root disease attacks

 Endomycorrhizal fungi make plants less susceptible to attack by root-rot pathogens.
-They do so in two ways: First they compete against root-rot pathogens by consuming root exudates such as carbohydrates.
+They do so in two ways: first, they compete against root-rot pathogens by consuming root exudates such as carbohydrates.
 Second, they help thicken the cell walls of the root cortex, making pathogen penetration more difficult.

 Increased fruits and flowers

 Flowering plants often produce more flowers.
 Overall, plants often grow more vigorously when colonized by endomycorrhizal fungi, especially if they have been planted into poor-quality, low-fertility soils.

-Numerous studies have demonstrated benefits for plants used for land reclamation, landscape installations and home gardening and for farmers of fruit and vegetable crops, and growers of greenhouse/nursery crops.
+Numerous studies have demonstrated benefits for plants used for land reclamation, landscape installations, home gardening, fruit and vegetable crops, and greenhouse/nursery crops.
 These benefits contribute to improved efficiencies in plant production and reduce plant production costs for growers.